rjankovic/bifabrik/docs/tutorial/util_tmsl.md

    targetDatasetName = 'SM_R1', targetWorkspaceName = 'Experimental')
 ```

 This function issues a [CreateOrReplace command](https://learn.microsoft.com/en-us/analysis-services/tmsl/createorreplace-command-tmsl?view=asallproducts-allversions) containing the definition from a backup (see above).

 If the target dataset already exists, it is overwritten.
-If it doesn't a new dataset is created.
+If it doesn't exist, a new dataset is created.

 After restoring the model, you may see a warning sign next to your tables like this: